trgardos/data-science-job-market-analysis/CONTRIBUTING.md

 ## Questions and support

-If you’re unsure about anything, open a discussion in your issue, ask in the Slack/Discord channel or mention your mentor.
+If you’re unsure about anything, open a discussion about your issue.
 We’re here to help and want to make contributing a positive experience.